-AC/DC’S “PWR/UP” DUE NOVEMBER 13TH, SINGER BRIAN JOHNSON SAYS “IT’S SOMETHING PROBABLY NOBODY THOUGHT WOULD HAPPEN”
+AC/DC’S “POWER UP” DUE NOVEMBER 13TH, SINGER BRIAN JOHNSON SAYS “IT’S SOMETHING PROBABLY NOBODY THOUGHT WOULD HAPPEN”

-AC/DC will release its long-awaited new studio album, PWR/UP, on November 13th.
+AC/DC will release its long-awaited new studio album, Power Up, on November 13th.
 The first single from the disc, Shot In The Dark, will arrive on Wednesday, October 7th..
 AC/DC‘s 2020 lineup features Brian Johnson (vocals), Phil Rudd (drums), Cliff Williams (bass), Angus Young (guitar) and Stevie Young (guitar).

 Williams, who retired from AC/DC following the completion of the Rock Or Bust tour, said that he was “really excited” to reunite with the band in the studio. “‘Rock Or Bust was due to be my last fling, and that was a tough tour to finish,” he said.
 “But when I heard that Brian and Phil were back, I was super excited to join in.”